anatolebeuzon/monitor/README.md

 **Database backend:** as mentioned in _[Why RPC?](#why-rpc)_, if the project was used in a context where scalability is a concern, then using a time-series database would be more appropriate.
 Amongst others, it would reduce memory usage (above a certain number of websites), allow for longer data retention, and prevent data loss if the daemon is restarted.

 **Poller architecture:** currently, for each website in the config file, a goroutine is created to regularly poll the website.
 While this straightforward approach works well for moderate loads, it might not scale well as the number of websites grows.
-In this case, refactoring the polling logic might be necessary, and the [dispatcher-worker architecture proposed by Marcio Castilho's](http://marcio.io/2015/07/handling-1-million-requests-per-minute-with-golang/) could be a good source of inspiration.
+In this case, refactoring the polling logic might be necessary, and the [dispatcher-worker architecture proposed by Marcio Castilho](http://marcio.io/2015/07/handling-1-million-requests-per-minute-with-golang/) could be a good source of inspiration.

 ## Dashboard-specific improvements

 **Search engine:** navigating through the dashboard using left/right arrows is fine for a few websites, but can quickly get irritating when the number grows.
 In this case, a basic text input allowing the user to choose which website to show may be more appropriate.

 **Resiliency to network interruptions:** currently, the dashboard exits when it fails to connect to the daemon.
-This behavior was considered acceptable as long as the daemon and client are running on the same machine.
+This behavior is considered acceptable as long as the daemon and client are running on the same machine.
 However, if the daemon were to be used on a server, and the client on a user's laptop, the network connection between these two components would be less reliable.
 In this case, the dashboard should try to recover from a network failure by making new connection attempts to the daemon.

-**Dynamically set dashboard height:** currently, the library used for displaying the dashboard ([`termui`](https://github.com/gizak/termui)) does not support adapting the UI components' height to the window's height.
+**Dynamically set dashboard's height:** currently, the library used for displaying the dashboard ([`termui`](https://github.com/gizak/termui)) does not support adapting the UI components' height to the window's height.
 Therefore, users with small terminal windows may not see the bottom of the dashboard.
 In a future iteration, the dashboard's height could be computed from the window's height.